HMAS Diamantina (K377)

 HMAS Diamantina (K377/F377/A266/GOR266), named after the Diamantina River in Queensland, is a that served the Royal Australian Navy (RAN).
 Constructed in the mid-1940s, Diamantina was active from 1945 until 1946, was placed in reserve, then was recommissioned as a survey ship from 1959 until 1980.

 Following her second decommissioning, the frigate was preserved at the Queensland Maritime Museum as a museum ship.
-She was the last World War II-era frigate to leave RAN service, and of the 151 River-class frigates constructed for 19 navies worldwide, Diamantina is one of only two preserved as a museum ship.
+She was the last World War II-era frigate to leave RAN service.
+Of the 151 River-class frigates constructed for 19 navies worldwide, Diamantina is one of only two preserved as a museum ship.

 Design and construction

 Diamantina had a displacement of 2,120 tons fully loaded, or 1,420 standard displacement tons.
 She was equipped with two triple expansion engines driving twin screws at 5500 ihp.
 She had a range of 5180 nmi at 12 kn, with a top speed of 20 kn.
 She was armed with two single-mounted QF 4 in Mk.XVI guns fore and aft and eight single-mounted QF 20 mm Oerlikons, although these were later replaced by three single-mounted QF 40 mm Bofors and four twin-mounted QF 20 mm Oerlikons.
 For anti-submarine warfare the ship was fitted with one Hedgehog 24 spigot A/S projector, and carried up to 50 depth charges.
 She had a complement of 140.

 Diamantina was laid down on 12 April 1943 at Walkers Limited, Maryborough, launched on 6 April 1944, and commissioned at Hervey Bay on 27 April 1945.
 She was named for the Diamantina River in Queensland, and was one of eight River-class frigates built for the RAN during World War II.